wking/swc-boot-camps/ScientificPython.md

     def dX_dt(X, t):
         return np.array([ a*X[0] - b*X[0]*X[1] , -c*X[1] + d*b*X[0]*X[1] ])

-We create the state variable X in order to use the numerical integration function we'll introduce in a moment.
+We create the state variable `X` in order to use the numerical integration function we'll introduce in a moment.
 Similarly, the function that calculates the derivative, `dX_dt`, has to take the state and the time as parameters, even though it doesn't use the latter.

-Let us integrate our equation from t=0 to t=20 in 2000 time-steps.
+Let us integrate our equation from t = 0 to t = 20 in 2000 time-steps.
 To do this, we need a vector of time values, which we can create using NumPy's `linspace` function, which returns a list of evenly spaced numbers over an interval:

     t = np.linspace(0, 20, 2000)